MFOXgamer/MFOXgamer/README.md

 - 👋 Hi, I’m @MFOXgamer(Syed ameer hussain)
 - 👀 I’m interested in Game development & app development
-- 🌱 I’m currently doing B.TECH from Shadan College of Engineering & Technology!(IT)~(2nd year)
+- 🌱 I’m currently doing B.TECH from Shadan College of Engineering & Technology!(IT)~(3nd year)
-- 💞️ I’m looking to collaborate in future for minor projects and learn various from experience
+- 💞️ I’m looking to collaborate in future for minor projects and learn from various  experience
-- 📫 How to reach me (gamermfox@gmail.com)
+- 📫 How to reach me (syedameerhussain12613@gmail.com)

 <!---
 MFOXgamer/MFOXgamer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.